Funding & Financial Aid

 Provides a waiver of out-of-state tuition.

-We awards a number of internal fellowships to qualified students, meant to help support costs of research projects, such as travel to archives or purchase of copies of specialized material.
+We award a number of internal fellowships to qualified students, meant to help support costs of research projects, such as travel to archives or purchase of copies of specialized material.
 Typically these are awarded to students working on M.A. theses or doctoral dissertations.
 The amount of the award varies from year to year.

 The application requires a project description and a budget; detailed information about the application process is circulated on the graduate student listserv.
 The fellowships include: